--Tannu History (H)

-I am the sky, I am the earth

-I am the moon and I am the sun

-Who are you to judge me all?
+-Tannu History hons I am the sky, I am the earth I am the moon and I am the sun Who are you to judge me all?
 Dammed!
 I am the girl who endured the rape.
 Why do I shut my mouth?

-Why do I stay silent?

-I am not wrong - he is the rapist,

-Why don't you all try to understand!

-I have seen the dark room,

-I have felt the bad touch.

-A devil comes towards me,

-And always sells my self-respect.

-Don't you dare to stop me

-Because I will not!
+Why do I be silent?
+I am not wrong he is the rapist, Why don't you guys try to understand!
+I have seen the dark room, I have felt the bad touch.
+A devil comes towards me, And always sells my self respect.
+Don't you dare to stop me Because I will not!
 Where was your so-called voice When I was being raped?

-I have seen my bloody body; I have seen my torn clothes.
-The nail mark of the rapist, Still hurts me everywhere.
-The mark of red on shoulders, The stitches on my breast...
+I have seen my bloody body, I have seen my torn clothes.
+The nailmark of the rapist, Still hurts me everywhere.
+The mark of red on shoulders, The stitches on my chest.
 How can someone be so cruel?
 Am I a puppet?
-Tell me, am I a puppet for you all?
-Or a doll with whom you want to play, Use and throw me away?
-Listen, I am in pain, But I am not weak.
-I know there are so many stitches, Yet Iwillfight.
+Tell me, am I a puppet for you all Or a doll with whom you wanna play, Use and throw me away?
+Dude, I am in pain, But i am not weak.
+I know there are so many stitches, Yet I will fight.
 And fight on!
-The Silence of the Storm.
+The Silence Of Storm.

 -Divyanshi B.A.
 Programme

-The tender winds,

-The sprouting buds,

-Now have the ferocity of a storm.
-Have now grown thorns.

-The beauty,

-Is now taking her true form.

-You caged her,

-Stopped her from being her own.

-Beat her down to nothing,

-With hateful words.

-She is a white bird,

-Not stained by the blue of sky or sea.

-She will fly away,

-Leaving you to cry on your misery.

-She is beautiful soul,

-Wanted by all.

-But she possesses a

-storm,

-To make you fall.

-She is like the sun and moon,

-Luminous and dangerous,

-someone you only wish to hold.

-She is made of light and darkness;

-She is the dazzle of heaven and Satan's misery.
+The tender winds, Now have the ferocity of a storm.
+The sprouting buds, Have now grown thorns.
+The beauty, Is now taking her true form.
+You caged her, Stopped her from being her own.
+Beat her down to nothing, With hateful words.
+She is a white bird, Not stained by the blue of sky or sea.
+She will fly away, Leaving you to cry on your misery.

-Girl With Wings
+jid With Minas

 -Vidhi Bhardwaj B.A.
-(H) Sanskrit
+Sanskrit (H)

-If I say I'm fine it doesn't mean that you have the right to mess with my mood If I say I don't care it doesn't mean that vou can hurt me whenever you want If I say yes, I like you it doesn't mean that I'm ready to love you If I say yes I'm waiting for you it doesn't mean that I can't live without you I can live without you Whenever you let me down, I'll show you that I can fly harder again and again so don't even dare think that you can break me easily.
+If I say I'm fine it doesn't mean that you have the rights to mess with my mood If I say I don't care it doesn't mean that

+She is beautiful soul, Wanted by all.
+But she has a storm, To make you fall.
+She is like the sun and moon, Luminous and dangerous, Someone you only wish to hold.
+She is made of light and darkness; She is the blue of sky and sea; She is the dazzle of heaven and Satan's misery. you can hurt me whenever you want If I say yes I like you too it doesn't mean that I'm ready to love you If I say yes I'm waiting for you it doesn't mean that I can't live without you I can live without you Whenever you let me down I'll show you that I can fly harder again and again so don't even dare think that you can break me easily.

-To All Men!
+To Centen!